mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ╰─$ out.gn/x64.release/d8 --allow-natives-syntax --print-opt-code --code-comments x.js
 ```

-The command produced a rather [gigantic assembly listing](https://gist.github.com/mraleph/a1f36a67676a8dfef0af081f27f3eb6a)
+The command produced a [gigantic assembly listing](https://gist.github.com/mraleph/a1f36a67676a8dfef0af081f27f3eb6a)
 confirming my suspicion that V8 still does not specialize `charCodeAt` for a
 particular string representation.
 This lowering seems to come from [this code](https://github.com/v8/v8/blob/de7a3174282a48fab9c167155ffc8ff20c37214d/src/compiler/effect-control-linearizer.cc#L2687-L2826)
 in V8 sources, which resolves the mystery of why array access is faster than